 When I decided to switch from a two-handed backhand to one-handed I knew that the first thing to learn was the technique.

 That was the easy part…

-My new one-handed backhand was actually not a reliable shot when nerves took over and fear of missing my backhand made my muscles tight and my strokes became a “push” and depth was a matter of barely getting the ball over the net.
+My new one-handed backhand was actually not a reliable shot when nerves took over.
+The fear of missing my backhand made my muscles tight and my strokes became a “push”, the depth being a matter of barely getting the ball over the net.

 What happened, you might say…?

 Having confidence in our tennis strokes is a process that should be understood and built through smart progressions and repetitions.